-A multitude of studies show that Omicron BA.1 and BA.2 cause intrinsically milder disease.
-There is currently no good reason to expect that the few additional mutations in BA.4 and BA.5 will substantially alter this.
-Severity determinations are complicated by an over representation of reinfections/vaccine breakthroughs in Omicron cases which are already expected to be mild due to the protective effect of prior vaccination/exposure.
+A multitude of clinical, in vitro and in vivo studies indicate that Omicron BA.1 and BA.2 cause intrinsically milder disease.
+Severity determinations are complicated by an over representation of reinfections/ vaccine breakthroughs, which are expected to be mild due to the protective effect of prior vaccination/ exposure.
 To date, no study has properly controlled for pre-existing immunity through serology studies.
 While BA.2 was more severe than BA.1 in an animal study, no clinical difference between BA.1 and BA.2 infections has been noted.
+A recent study attempting to adjust for confounding factors challenged this perception, and found the odds ratios for severe disease were not significantly changed after correcting for other factors.